Naereen/slides/2017_02__Markdown_and_MediaWiki_primer_at_Supelec/slides_pandoc.md

 - Quote: like emails, `> quote ...`

 ---

 # Example of Markdown output
 ## Heading 2
 - Emphasis: *italic*, **bold**,
-- Lists, one item by line,:
+- Lists, one item by line:
    1. unnumbered with `- item`
    2. numbered with `1. item`

 ### Heading 3
 - Links: [commonmark.org](http://commonmark.org)
 - and image: ![logo](https://raw.githubusercontent.com/dcurtis/markdown-mark/master/png/66x40-solid.png)

 > Quote: like emails, `> quote ...`

 ---

 # Markdown tutorial
 > No official reference for the syntax, but the best reference is [CommonMark (`CommonMark.org`)](http://commonmark.org/)